-Background : A gas is the state of matter that is characterized by having neither a fixed shape nor a fixed volume.
+Background: A gas is the state of matter that is characterized by having neither a fixed shape nor a fixed volume.
 Gases exert pressure, are compressible, have low densities and diffuse rapidly when mixed with other gases.
 On a microscopic level, the molecules (or atoms) in a gas are separated by large distances and are in constant, random motion.
-Please view the instructional video prior to conducting the investigation (CLICK HERE).

 Four measurable properties can be used to describe a gas quantitatively: pressure (P), volume (V), temperature (T) and mole quantity (n).
+The relationships among these properties are summarized by the Gas Laws, as shown in the table below.